 If you go to your typical Radio Shack or audio specialty store and ask the sales droid that you need a cable to connect your ipod or other device to a mixer, his eyes will light up and say, "I got just what you need", and bring back a six foot cable with a 1/8 inch mono plug on one end and a 1/4 inch mono plug on the other.
 Although it may sound like it's working, this will not work properly!
 For a technical explanation of why this won't work click here.
-All you will get is the left channel audio and short out your right channel because of the mono sleeve on the 1/8 inch side.
+All you will get is the left channel audio and short out your right channel amplifier because of the mono sleeve on the 1/8 inch side as seen on the above link.
 This "may" work in your application as long as there is no important right channel content and the manufacturer of your iPod or such device was smart enough to put protective circuitry in the headphone output amplifier.
 The problem is, depending on your audio you are amplifying, there could be reverb, delay, panning, or surround info on the right channel which you will be missing.
 This could make for a strange sound out of just your amplified left channel.

 One would ask, "why don't all output circuits have limiting resistors?".
 The limiting resistors will reduce the output level if you are using low impedance headphones or earbuds.

 Typically you really don't need a "stereo" sound if you're just providing music or speech at your venue.
 You just want to amplify what your device is playing but in mono.
 That is, a mix of the left and right channels.
 So what's the problem?

 It is the proper mixing of the two channels into one, technically called "summing" or adding together of both the left and right channels.
 This is usually accomplished with two resistors of equal value coming from the left and right channels and combining the audio into one channel for your amplifier.